Non-Markovian Noise Suppression Simplified through Channel Representation: Twirling non-Markovian noise

+where $G_i$ and $G_j$ are Pauli operators and $\chi_{ij}$ is a positive semi-definite matrix with $\sum_i \chi_{ii}=1$.
+When taking the averaging over all possible Pauli operators $G_m$ for twirling, we have

-where $\mathcal{G}_i$ represents the channel of $G_i$, and $\mathbb{E}_{m}$ represents taking expectation over random Paulis $\mathcal{G}_m$.
-We see that Pauli twirling removes all off-diagonal entries of $\chi_{ij}$ and turns the noise channel into a classical mixture of Pauli errors.
+where $\mathcal{G}_i$ denotes the channel corresponding to the Pauli operator $G_i$.
+Thus, Pauli twirling removes the off-diagonal entries of the $\chi$ matrix and converts the noise channel into a classical mixture of Pauli errors, as illustrated in Fig.~\ref{fig:pauli_twirling}(a).

+The overhead of Pauli twirling is only a gate-level overhead, not a sample-complexity overhead.
+Pauli operators are tensor products of single-qubit Pauli operators, so the inserted twirling gates do not require additional entangling operations and can often be implemented with negligible additional noise or absorbed into the original quantum gate~\cite{wallmanNoiseTailoringScalable2016}.
+The reason that no additional sample complexity is introduced is that the Pauli label is sampled as part of the same experimental shot.
+For each shot, one samples the Pauli gates, runs the Pauli-dressed circuit, and records the same measurement outcome as in the original experiment.
+Thus the outcome range is unchanged.
+By standard concentration bounds, estimating the averaged twirled process in Eq.~\eqref{eqn:Pauli_twirl} therefore requires the same shot scaling as the original measurement task, with no extra factor depending on the system dimension, the size of the Pauli group, or the number of twirling locations.

-Turning to the non-Markovian case, we use superchannel $\mathscr{E}$ -- which models the quantum dynamics as two interconnected processes mediated by a quantum memory -- as an illustrative example.
+Turning to the non-Markovian case, we use superchannel $\mathscr{E}$, which models the quantum dynamics as two interconnected processes mediated by a quantum memory, as an illustrative example.
 Its Choi channel can be written in the $\chi$-matrix representation just like any other channel

 where we have written the Pauli basis in terms of the tensor product of Paulis on the two registers of the Choi channel.
-As shown in \cref{fig:pauli_twirling}(b), we can Pauli twirl this Choi channel by conjugating it with random Paulis just like any other Markovian noise channels, which makes the Choi channel Pauli-diagonal, $\mathsf{T} \left[\mathcal{C}_{\mathscr{E}}\right] = \sum_{i,j} \chi_{ijij} \mathcal{G}_i \otimes \mathcal{G}_j$.
+As shown in \cref{fig:pauli_twirling}(b), we can Pauli twirl this Choi channel by conjugating it with random Pauli gates just like noise channels, which makes the Choi channel Pauli-diagonal, $\mathsf{T} \left[\mathcal{C}_{\mathscr{E}}\right] = \sum_{i,j} \chi_{ijij} \mathcal{G}_i \otimes \mathcal{G}_j$.
 We can translate this twirling process back into the circuit picture as shown in \cref{fig:pauli_twirling}(c), which can be more formally stated as the following. \begin{theorem} We can represent any quantum superchannel $\mathscr{E}$ using $\chi$-matrix representation

 where $\mathcal{U}$ and $\rho$ are some arbitrary input channel and state, respectively.
 The way we perform Pauli twirling on this superchannel and the resultant superchannel is given by: